JongYoung-Namgung/APAC/README.md

 This file contains the two-cluster GMM result within the initial ROI.

 Values indicate the GMM cluster labels.
-This file is useful for checking whether the myelin-related contrast distribution was separated into low- and high-myelin clusters.

 ### `pcore_m.shape.gii`

 This is the myelin-only putative core candidate.

 It corresponds to the GMM cluster with the higher mean myelin-related contrast.

-This region may extend beyond the gyral boundary of Heschl’s gyrus in some participants because it does not yet include curvature-based anatomical refinement.

 ### `curv_border.shape.gii`